nullcoder08/learn-for-free/programming.md

 ### Introduction to Python Programming by Udacity

-This is a free well explained and very simple introductory course to Python.
-It's taught by very interesting teaches and has several examples and questions to help you test the skills you just learned.
+This is a free well explained and a very simple introductory course to Python.
+It's taught by very interesting teachers and has several examples and questions to help you test the skills you just learned.

 Website -https://www.udacity.com/course/introduction-to-python--ud1110